-Danielle M. Federico practices with the firm’s Real Estate, Development & Land Use Group, where she represents residential, commercial and industrial developers and redevelopers.
+Danielle M. Federico practices with the firm’s Redevelopment, Land Use & Zoning Group, where she represents residential, commercial and industrial developers and redevelopers.

 Prior to joining CSG Law, Danielle worked as an associate for a boutique land use firm in Northern New Jersey.
 In this role, she regularly appeared before governing bodies and municipal planning and zoning boards for public hearings.
 Danielle gained significant experience drafting redevelopment agreements, developer’s agreements, financial agreements, subdivision deeds, easements and resolutions for governing bodies and municipal planning and zoning boards.
 Additionally, Danielle assisted clients with creating organizational documents for condominium associations and filing and registering public offering statements with the New Jersey Department of Community Affairs (DCA).